guillemsarda/globo/README.md

 [www.bienvenidoalglobo.top](www.bienvenidoalglobo.top)

 This is a webpage that was created for my friend Monica.
-She wanted a website for master's project.
+She wanted a website for a master's project.

 The aim of the project was to assert people's rights to free access to any country.
 Therefore, she wanted to create a **global ID card** that everyone is allowed to get.
 And this what the webpage delivers.